bricker/lcportal/README.md

-This is the code for the Liquid Cinema Royalty Portal, written by [Bryan Ricker](http://bryanricker.com).
+This is the code for the Liquid Cinema Royalty Portal.

-For information, please contact bricker88@gmail.com .